225. Litigation funding agreements

 (a) a person ("the funder") agrees to fund (in whole or in part) the provision of advocacy or litigation services (by someone other than the funder) to another person ("the litigant"); and

 (b) the litigant agrees to pay a sum to the funder in specified circumstances.

 (3) The following conditions are applicable to a litigation funding agreement —

-(a) the funder must be a person, of a description, prescribed by the Chief Justice;
+(a) the funder must be a person, or a person of a description, prescribed by the Chief Justice;

 (b) the agreement must be in writing;

 (c) the agreement must not relate to proceedings which cannot be the subject of an enforceable conditional fee agreement or to proceedings of any such description as may be prescribed by the Chief Justice;

 (d) the agreement must comply with such requirements (if any) as may be so prescribed;

 (e) the sum to be paid by the litigant must consist of any costs payable to him in respect of the proceedings to which the agreement relates together with an amount calculated by reference to the funder's anticipated expenditure in funding the provision of the services; and